-Mandatory Orientation will be held from Wednesday, August 16 through Friday, August 18.
-There is an additional mandatory day of Orientation for all International students Friday, August 11.
+Mandatory Orientation will be held the week prior to the start of classes in August.
+There is an additional mandatory day of Orientation for all International Students.
 Below is important information that you will need prior to joining us this fall.
 Please also consult our Pre-Orientation Checklist.

 Throughout Orientation, you will participate in various programs that will provide you with opportunities to meet attorneys, judges, business professionals and administrators.
 Although comfort is the biggest consideration, we recommend business casual attire (no t-shirts or jeans) as the best choice for these encounters.